 Gathering investor and market input is core to ISS' day-to-day operations.
-As more fully detailed under Principle One, every year, ISS invites engagement with all market participants and the public during the update and formulation of its benchmark policies and guidelines.
-ISS' policy development process includes a survey to identify issues that merit attention, as well as a notice-and-comment period designed to elicit feedback on the proposed policies and practicality of their implementation.
+As more fully detailed under Principle One, every year, ISS invites engagement with all market participants and the public during the update and development of its benchmark policies and guidelines.
+ISS' policy development process includes a survey to identify and seek feedback on issues that merit attention, as well as a notice-and-comment period designed to elicit feedback on proposed policy changes and practicality of their implementation.
 This feedback guides the development of the ISS benchmark policies and informs updates to the ISS specialty voting policies.

-Proxy Season Insights
+Thought Leadership including Proxy Season Insights